chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 * ``remove particles`` enables (true) or disables (false) the particle removal.

 * ``removal box points coordinates`` defines a removal box where particles will be removed.
+It uses the same principle as the insertion box.